ethyca/fides/docs/fides/docs/tutorial/index.md

 # Tutorial Overview

-In this tutorial you will learn how to use Fidesctl to solve a real-world data privacy problem.
+In this tutorial you will learn how to use fidesctl to solve a real-world data privacy problem.
 These steps closely follow the example found in the `ethyca/fidesdemo` repository [here](https://github.com/ethyca/fidesdemo).

 You will run a local instance of a basic web app to demonstrate the use of Fidesctl as part of a "real" project that uses: